Keep Your Startup Out Of The Sand

 — From the movie, The Princess Bride.

 The two responses are so different.
-As you enter your own fire-swamp of new product ventures, realize that a disproportionate number that enter don’t survive.
+As you enter your own fire-swamp of new product ventures, realize that a disproportionate number that enter don't survive.
 However, all you need to do is figure out the resources available and learn where the traps are.
-Let this article (and the ones that follow) point out a few of the “popping sounds” to help you avoid some of the hazards.
+Let this article (and the ones that follow) point out a few of the "popping sounds" to help you avoid some of the hazards for startups.

-Entrepreneurial Quicksand:
+Entrepreneurial Quicksand

 Have you ever spent hours fiddling with a Powerpoint slide for a presentation?
 Or on getting a web page to look just perfect?
-Have you ever looked up from your email and noticed an hour had passed?
+Have you ever looked up from your email and noticed an hour has passed?
 Do you ever wake up at night worried about details in your company?
-These are all evidence of “Sand Traps”.
+These are all evidence of "Sand Traps".

-Again, if a “Sand Trap” is anything that consumes resources disproportionately, and if your time is one of your resources, then get out of the sand trap of what I call the fiddle factor.
-Fiddling to perfection is not usually necessary — even though if often feels like it.
+Again, if a "Sand Trap" is anything that consumes resources disproportionately, and if your time is one of your resources, then get out of the sand trap of what I call the "fiddle factor".
+Fiddling to perfection is not usually necessary - even though if often feels like it.

 Dealing With Things That Bog You Down Is Key To Staying Out Of The Entanglement.

-Next Topic >>> Hey, That’s My Idea !! >>>
+Next Up: Hey, That's My Idea !!